Arraying/Kotys/README.md

 System.out.println(personObject.getAge()); // prints "25"
 ```

-The annotation `@JSONContainer` specifies that all JSON keys (unless specifically ignored) will be mapped to a field with the same name.
-`@JSONField` specifies that only the provided field is mapped to the key specified in the annotation.
+The annotation `@JSONField` specifies that the field should be set to the value of the key specified in the annotation.
+The keys specified in the variadic arguments will be ignored, regardless of annotation.
+This goes both ways, and is used when creating a JSON object from a Java object, only then the variadic arguments represent the ignored fields, rather than keys.

 # Usage